ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 |Research     |HR (only)        |Sales, Marketing, Manufacturing     |
 |Manufacturing |Everyone |(no restrictions) |

-In this case, Contoso's plan would include two information barrier policies, as follows:
+With this in mind, Contoso's plan includes two information barrier policies:

 1. A policy designed to prevent Sales and Marketing from communicating with Research
 2. A policy designed to allow Research to communicate with HR only